syncfusion-content/flutter-docs/Flutter/sparkcharts/axis-types.md

 ---
 layout: post
-title: Axis customization in Syncfusion Flutter Sparkline
+title: Axis customization in Syncfusion Flutter Spark charts.
-description: Learn how to customize the axis types, labels, min and max values, colors, width and dashArray of the SFSparkline chart axis.
+description: Learn how to customize the axis types, labels, min and max values, colors, width and dashArray of the SfSparkline chart axis.
 platform: flutter
 control: Sparkline
 documentation: ug
 ---

-# Axis customization in Sparkline charts
+# Axis types

-You can customize axis value types and min and max values of the sparkline.
+Charts typically have two axes that are used to measure and categorize data: a vertical (Y) axis, and a horizontal (X) axis.

+Vertical(Y) axis always uses numerical scale.
+Horizontal(X) axis supports the following types of scale:

+* Category
+* Numeric
+* Date-time

-## Change axis type of the sparkline
+## Numeric axis

-You can customize the spark line chart with custom data source.
-Here, we can use [`SfSparkLineChart.custom`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/sparkcharts/SfSparkLineChart/SfSparkLineChart.custom.html) widget.
-By using this widget can we customize the different axis such as `numeric` , `DateTime`, `Category`.

-### Numeric Axis

-To use the numeric values i.e to bind the custom data source use the [`SfSparkBarChart.custom()`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/sparkcharts/SfSparkBarChart/SfSparkBarChart.custom.html) method and map the x, y values to [`xValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/sparkcharts/SparkChartIndexedValueMapper.html) and [`yValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/sparkcharts/SparkChartIndexedValueMapper.html) respectively.
+To use the numeric values or to bind the custom data source use the [`SfSparkBarChart.custom()`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/sparkcharts/SfSparkBarChart/SfSparkBarChart.custom.html) method and map the x, y values to [`xValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/sparkcharts/SparkChartIndexedValueMapper.html) and [`yValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/sparkcharts/SparkChartIndexedValueMapper.html) respectively.
 Here you have to specify the length of the data using [`dataCount`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/sparkcharts/SfSparkLineChart/SfSparkLineChart.custom.html) property.

 {% highlight dart %}